-I hereby affirm that the answers given in this application and its attachments are accurate and complete and further agree to comply with the Annotated Code of Maryland and State regulations governing the operation of out-of-State degree-granting institutions (COMAR 13B.02.01).

-3/31/2015 Rolline Date Signature of Chief Executive Officer

-Please Submit All Information To:

-Maryland Higher Education Commission Division of Planning and Academic Affairs 6 N. Liberty Street, 10th Floor Baltimore, MD 21201 410-767-3268 acadprop@mhec.state.md.us

-A copy of these regulations can be found at the Maryland Higher Education Commission's web site www.mhec.state.md.us (under Academic Approval Process) along with an on-line application form.
+I hereby affirm that the answers given in this application and its attachments are accurand complete and further agree to comply with the Annotated Code of Maryland and State regulations governing the operation of out-of-State degree-granting institutions (COMAR 13B.02.01). ate 3/31/2016 Fallwell Date Signature of Chief Executive Officer Please Submit All Information To: Maryland Higher Education Commission Division of Planning and Academic Affairs 6 N. Liberty Street, 10th Floor Baltimore, MD 21201 410-767-3268 acadprop@mhec.state.md.us A copy of these regulations can be found at the Maryland Higher Education Commission's web site www.mhec.state.md.us (under Academic Approval Process) along with an on-line application form.

-I. DURATION OF APPROVAL

-Approval to operate at a previously approved location in Maryland must be renewed annually.
-However, "during of after the fifth year of operation in Maryland and during any subsequent renewal cycle, an out-of-State institution may apply for approval to operate in Maryland for an extended period of time up to 5 years."
-COMAR 13B.02.01.08C(1)

-If the location for which you are applying has been annually approved for at least five years, do you wish to seek approval to operate in the State for an extended period of time of up to 5 years?

-II.
-SUPPORTING DOCUMENTATION

-Only a complete application can be acted upon.
-While separate application forms must be completed and submitted for each approved location, the following Supporting Documentation needs to be included only once for each entire package of applications.
-CHECK EACH ITEM AS ATTACHED.

-Catalogs and Other Institutional Publications.
-COMAR 13B.02.01.20A(1)

-Have your catalogs, other institutional publications, or awards changed since they were last submitted?
-Yes 🗌 No. If yes, please submit new copies.
+I. DURATION OF APPROVAL Approval to operate at a previously approved location in Maryland must be renewed annually .
+However "during of after the fifth year of operation in Maryland and during any subsequent renewal cycle, an our State institution may apply for approval to operate in Maryland for an extended period of time up to 5 years."
+COMAR 13B.02.01.08C(1) If the location for which you are applying has been annually approved for at least five years, do y wish to seek approval to operate in the State for an extended period of time of up to 5 years?
+Yes, we wish to be approved for years. ou II.
+SUPPORTING DOCUMENTATION Only a complete application can be acted upon.
+While separate application forms must be completed as submitted for each approved location, the following Supporting Documentation needs to be included on once for each entire package of applications.
+CHECK EACH ITEM AS ATTACHED. ☐ Catalogs and Other Institutional Publications.
+COMAR 13B.02.01.20A(1) Have your catalogs, other institutional publications, or awards changed since they were last submitted?
+Yes No If yes, please submit new copies.
 Application Fee.
-(Must accompany all renewals) COMAR 13B.02.01.08B(2)

-The institution shall submit a non-refundable application fee in the amount of (a) \$7,500 for up to two degree programs and (b) an additional \$850 for each degree program over two programs.
+(Must accompany all renewals) COMAR 13B.02.01.08B(2) The institution shall submit a non-refundable application fee in the amount of (a) \$7,500 for up degree programs and (b) an additional \$850 for each degree program over two programs.
 The institution's check should be made payable to: Maryland Higher Education Commission.
-The application renewal fee will be waived for renewals of out-of-state institutions operating at Regional Maryland Higher Education Center.
+The application renewal fee will be waived for renewals of out-of-state institutions operating at Re Maryland Higher Education Center.